Life Insurance for Liver Transplants

 Here are the underwriting categories that usually influence results the most:

 Time since transplant.
 The longer you’ve been stable, the better your options typically become.
-Some carriers have firm minimum waiting periods, while others will consider cases earlier with the right documentation.
-In general, multiple years of stable follow-up tends to improve both eligibility and pricing.
+Some carriers have firm minimum waiting periods — often requiring at least three years of post-transplant stability before a fully underwritten application will be considered — while others will evaluate cases earlier with the right documentation.
+In general, multiple years of stable follow-up tends to improve both eligibility and pricing significantly.

 Transplant stability and complications history.
 Underwriters look for an absence of recent rejection episodes, stable immunosuppression, no recurrent hospitalizations, and no major graft complications.
 They also consider infection history, because immunosuppression can raise risk in some situations.